Transactions

 removes from theirmempool

-Real-world simulation with non-instant finality, forks and multiple CP
+Real-world simulation with non-instant confirmation, forks and multiple CP

 nodes

-The lifetime of a transaction that passes verifications and whose state transition is pending to be applied on top of the finalized (canonical) chain:
+The lifetime of a transaction that passes verifications and whose state transition is pending to be applied on top of the canonical (confirmed) chain:

 - User creates a transaction